Marion County Services for the Developmentally Disabled

-Cathy Arrowsmith, Executive Director — Supervises all program supervisors, administration, and direct care staff.
-Monitor and manage all agency operations.
-Represent MCBSDD at all professional and service organizations.
+Cathy Arrowsmith, Executive Director — supervises all program supervisors, administration, and direct care staff; she also monitors and manages all our agency operations.
+Cathy also represents MCSDD at all professional and service organizations.

-Kris Bridges, QDDP — Supervises Bridges and Community Integration supervisors and their staff, heads the fund raising activities and Family Support meetings.
-Assists in planning Consumer Night Out, Special Olympics, and Athlete’s Day events.
+Sarah Stolte, QMP — Supervises Bridges, CIST, and Community Integration supervisors and their staff, and Family Support meetings; she also assists in planning Consumer Night-Out, Special Olympics, and Athlete’s Day events.

 Kathy Butler, Community Integration Liaison — Supervises the Community Integration staff, Respite, and assists in planning the Consumer Night Out, Special Olympics and Athlete’s Day events.

-Bridges, a day activity and training program, teaches personal care, community and pre-employment skills to young adults with multiple disabilities.
+Bridges Day Program is our day activity and training program, which teaches personal care, community and pre-employment skills to young adults with multiple disabilities.
 Participants engage in a variety of community activities designed to maximize their physical and mental capabilities.

-Community Integration is provided to individuals who live at home or in a group setting.
-Supporting independent activities and decision making while teaching the skills necessary to live and work in one’s own neighborhood.
+Community Integration is provided for individuals who live at home or in a group setting.
+It helps support and foster independent activities and decision making while teaching the skills necessary to live and work in their own neighborhood.

 Residential Services (ISL) provides supervision and training in individualized supported living arrangements for men and women with severe disabilities.
-The residences, each serving no more than three people, are integrated into the neighborhoods of the community and are provided through a contract with the Department of Mental Health.
+The residences, each serving no more than three people, are integrated into the neighborhoods of our community and provide via contract with the Department of Mental Health.

-Respite Care is a program that provides funding for families to purchase attendant services to enable them to attend a personal business and other concerns and is made available through a joint effort with the Hannibal Regional Center.
+Respite Care is a program that provides funding for families so they can purchase attendant services which enable them to attend a personal business and other concerns.
+This is all thanks to our joint effort with the Hannibal Regional Center.

-Family Support is a variety of services to families of children with disabilities that help to insure that their special needs are being met.
-These services include:
+Our Family Support is comprised of a variety of services to families of children with disabilities that help to insure that their special needs are continuously met.
+Family Support achieves this through: